What is your cat’s poop telling you about your pet’s health?

 Never feed supplements, medicines or herbs meant for human consumption.
 It’s scary how easy it is to overdose a little cat and is even more dangerous when the supplement wasn’t meant for them in the first place.

 Think about giving your cat a gentle probiotic, prebiotic and enzyme product to support her natural gut health.
-A combination of probiotics, prebiotics and enzymes helps your cat’s gut recover from stress or illness and stay balanced in the future.
+A combination of probiotics, prebiotics and digestive enzymes helps your cat’s gut recover from stress or illness and stay balanced in the future.

 This will keep her healthy during good times and ease her back to health the natural way when there’s a problem.
 (And did you know that, for every tub you buy, we give a tub to animals in need via our domestic and international giving programs?)